BOYS EQUIPMENT TIPS

 Cleats: Rubber sole cleats (soccer/football cleats are fine).
 We often will play on artificial turf fields, but traditional cleats will work on turf and grass.
 Tennis/street/skate shoes will not work.

-Socks: Team socks will be available for purchase online shortly.
+Socks: Team socks will be available for purchase online.
 Otherwise, players should wear a comfortable sock with dri-fit technology that will help keep their feet dry.
 Crew style are recommended.

 Cup: Athletic supporter with protective cup (important for boys and good to get them used to wearing a cup as early as possible)